I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl-internal-usbfn-bus-event-notification.md

 ## -remarks
 <p>UFX completes this request in response to an event on the bus.
 It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

-<p>UFX completes this request in response to an event on the bus.
-It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

-<p>UFX completes this request in response to an event on the bus.
-It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

-<p>UFX completes this request in response to an event on the bus.
-It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

-<p>UFX completes this request in response to an event on the bus.
-It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

-<p>UFX completes this request in response to an event on the bus.
-It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed. </p>

 ## -requirements
 <table>
 <tr>